NYPL/ami-preservation/pami_scripts/README.md

 ## dv_concatenator.py

-For automating the FFmpeg concatenation process for a direcotry of DV files (with .dv extension).
-Will first generate a mylist.txt of all DV files within a directory, and then use that list to concatenate, copying specs and creating a single DV file (named appropriately).
-NOTE: your DV clips should probably be named in the corredct sequential order.
+For automating the FFmpeg concatenation process for a directory of DV files (with .dv extension).
+Will first generate a mylist.txt of all DV files within a directory, and will then use that list to concatenate, copying the DV streams and creating a single DV file (named appropriately).
+NOTE: your DV clips should probably be named in the correct sequential order.
 Usage:

  * `./dv_concatenator.py -d /LiveCapture_clips/303648 -o /Users/benjaminturkus/Desktop/FileSurvey_201901`
  * `-d` for the directory of DV clips